 Impressions: The total number of impressions.
 Impressions indicate the theoretical maximum number of Twitter users a given tweet could have directly reached, not counting indirect impressions from embedded tweets on websites, tv, prints, or other mediums or impressions from non-Twitter users.
 This number is computed by taking the number of times an account has tweeted multiplied by the account's number of followers repeated for all accounts, then finally summed up.

 Articles: The total number of articles, or links/URLs, shared.
 This number excludes links that point to other tweets.
 A tweet can contain multiple articles.

 Visuals: The total number of times each photo, GIF, or video was shared.

 A single tweet can include up to 4 photos, so a single tweet can potentially increase this number by 4.
 Retweets are counted and increase the total count.
 However, the platform is aware whenever an identical visual was shared and this is revealed in the Visuals widget where we show the share count for each unique visual.

-The icons in the upper right corner provide several additional options, explained below:
+The icons provide several additional options, explained below:

 Table: The table icon changes the display to an Excel-like table.
 Click on the icon a second time to change the display back to the original format.

 Compare: This setting displays the red and green boxes that represent the percentage change versus the previous time period.

 Export as CSV: Download the widget's data into comma separated value (CSV) file that can be opened in a text editor or spreadsheet software.